Kai Havertz to Arsenal: Why Chelsea are willing to let him go and why he is attractive to the Gunners

 Chelsea have confirmed the £52m signing of French international Christopher Nkunku from RB Leipzig.

-For those who believe Havertz is responsible for failing to fulfil his potential at Chelsea, the prospect of Arsenal paying a reported fee of around £65m for a player with just two years on his contract must be enticing.
+For those who believe Havertz is responsible for failing to fulfil his potential at Chelsea, Arsenal's decision to pay a reported fee of around £65m for a player with just two years will be welcome.

-Making the deal even more attractive is that Havertz has supposedly shown little appetite to renew his existing contract, while Christopher Nkunku - the £52m signing from RB Leipzig - operates in a similar position.
+Making the deal even more attractive is that Havertz supposedly showed little appetite to renew his existing contract, while Christopher Nkunku - the £52m signing from RB Leipzig - operates in a similar position.

-Yet the feeling remains that Havertz is set to leave at the time when a manager who may finally have been able to bring the best out of him has arrived at the club.
+Yet the feeling remains that Havertz has left at a time when a manager who may finally have been able to bring the best out of him has arrived at the club.

 Mauricio Pochettino regularly deployed a 4-2-3-1 formation during his time at Tottenham, with Dele Alli as the No 10.
 It is easy to forget given Alli's travails in recent seasons, but between 2015 and 2018 the Argentine helped to mould him into one of the Premier League's outstanding attacking talents.